Melamine

 Melamine /ˈmɛləmiːn/ is an organic compound with the formula C3H6N6.
 This white solid is a trimer of cyanamide, with a 1,3,5-triazine skeleton.
-Like cyanamide, it contains 67% nitrogen by mass, and its derivatives have fire retardant properties due to its release of nitrogen gas when burned or charred.
+Like cyanamide, it contains 66% nitrogen by mass, and its derivatives have fire-retardant properties due to its release of nitrogen gas when burned or charred.
 Melamine can be combined with formaldehyde and other agents to produce melamine resins.
-Such resins are characteristically durable thermosetting plastic used in high pressure decorative laminates such as Formica, melamine dinnerware, laminate flooring, and dry erase boards.
-Melamine foam is used as insulation, soundproofing material and in polymeric cleaning products, such as Magic Eraser.
+Such resins are characteristically durable thermosetting plastic used in high-pressure decorative laminates such as Formica, melamine dinnerware including cooking utensils, plates, and plastic products, laminate flooring, and dry erase boards.
+Melamine foam is used as insulation and soundproofing material, and in polymeric cleaning products such as Magic Eraser.

+Melamine can be toxic, with toxicity similar to that of common table salt.

-Melamine was once illegally added to baby formula in China, in order to increase the apparent protein content.
+Melamine gained infamy when Chinese food producers Sanlu Group added it to baby formula in order to increase the apparent protein content, causing the 2008 Chinese milk scandal.
 Ingestion of melamine may lead to reproductive damage, or bladder or kidney stones, and bladder cancer.
 It is also an irritant when inhaled or in contact with the skin or eyes.
 The United Nations' food standards body, the Codex Alimentarius Commission, has set the maximum amount of melamine allowed in powdered infant formula to 1 mg/kg and the amount of the chemical allowed in other foods and animal feed to 2.5 mg/kg.
 While not legally binding, the levels allow countries to ban importation of products with excessive levels of melamine.